Archive for the Estate Tax Category

 “Most, if not just about all, of the fortunes amassed in the last ten to twenty years were stolen.
 Nothing was created.
 Much was destroyed.”

-“Jobs created jobs.”
+“Jobs created some jobs.”

-“And to his credit he is still creating them.
+“And to his credit he is still creating a few.
 There are a few others who are producing and contributing, yet they are the rare exceptions.
 Scrutinize the “Forbes 400” list.
 Some have family money.
 Some made some contribution.
 Few of them have done much to produce a product or provide a service.
 The companies they overleveraged will soon overwhelm the economy.
 At best they structure affairs to shift risk to others or to the taxpayers.
 Successful businesses are dismembered and destroyed not created.
 That is the fundamental difference between the robber barons of olde and the robber barons of new.”

 “No dispute here.”